justanotherfoodie/caplogix/README.md

-# CapLogiX — Strategic Portfolio Manager
+# CapLogiX — Strategic Portfolio Manager (Please note: this is the demo version, based on deterministic approaches.
+Non-demo version is based stochastic modeling.)

 A local-first LRP (Long Range Planning) portfolio tool for capital project sequencing, financial modelling, and strategic prioritisation.